Indus Valley Civilization Origin, Architecture, Religion, Location, Trade, Politics, Scripts, Art and Crafts, Decline

-- The story of Harappan Civilization begins with the Harappan seal, which was noticed by a British officer A. Cunningham in 1853.
+- The story of the Harappan Civilization begins with the Harappan seal, which was noticed by British officer A. Cunningham in 1853.

 - In 1921 Daya Ram Sahni, an Indian Archaeologist had started the excavation of Harappa and R D Banerji had started the excavation of Mohenjodaro.

-- John Marshall carried out large scale excavation at Mohenjodaro in 1938.
+- John Marshall carried out a large-scale excavation at Mohenjodaro in 1938.

 - It has got the name of Harappan Civilization from its first discovered site ‘Harappa’ in the Punjab province of Pakistan in 1921.

 - It spreads over the region of Punjab, Sindh, Northwest Frontier Province, Baluchistan, Rajasthan, U.P, Gujarat and some parts of South India.

 - Important centers of Harappan Civilization are Harappa, Mohenjodaro, Kalibangan, Lothal, Dholavira, Rakhingarhi, Kot Diji, Chanhu-daro, etc.

 - Harappa (Pakistan): Two rows of six granaries, Graveyard, Mother Goddess, stone symbol of a lingam, Coffin burial

 - Mohenjo-Daro (Pakistan): Great Granary, Great bath, Pashupati seal, Statue of a dancing girl, Painted seal

 - Kalibangan (Rajasthan): Evidence of earthquake, wooden plough, decorated bricks, Camel’s bone